queenofdowntime/queenofdowntime.github.io/about.md

 <div class="home">
 <p>
-I like reading and cooking and diy and programming and tattoos and martial arts and hiking and trekking (not the kind of trekking where you dress up and maybe nimoy is there, but the kind of trekking where it is just you in a remote mountain range with a tent and 2 weeks of rations). on my days off I will either aim to read and finish a book or I will look for something in my home which needs the sort of fixing that can only be done by my most heaviest most loudest tools. unless I am speaking at a conference and then I will fret over that.
+I like reading and cooking and diy and programming and tattoos and martial arts and trekking (not the kind of trekking where you dress up and maybe nimoy is there, but the kind of trekking where it is just you in a remote mountain range with a tent and 2 weeks of rations).
+On my days off I will either aim to read and finish a book or I will look for something in my home which needs the sort of fixing that can only be done by my most heaviest, most loudest tools.
+Unless I am speaking at a conference and then I will fret over that.
 </p>
 <p>